Johann Rudolph Rengger: Return in Europe

-On February 25, 1826, after almost eight years of absence, Rengger entered the European soil again.
+On February 25, 1826, after almost eight years of absence, Rengger again stood on the European soil.
 After a short stay in Paris, where he became acquainted with Alexander von Humboldt and Georges Cuvier, Rengger arrived in Aarau on March 16.
-He immediately proceeded to compile his careful and exact observations, and present the results of his research.
+He immediately proceeded to organize and compile his careful and exact observations and present the results of his research.
 However, because the enigmatic personality of the dictator of Paraguay questioned people, Rengger first published the Historical essay on the revolution of Paraguay and the Dictatorial government of Doctor Francia (1827).
 Book sections concerning the dictator previously appeared under the title Doctor Francia in the Stuttgarter Morgenblatt (1827, No. 140-145), a publication that prompted the dictator to answer (The Times, November 6, 1830).
-Rengger then completed his work of the natural history and published his book on the mammal world of Paraguay, which met with great interest in scientific circles (1830).
+Rengger then completed his work of the natural history and published his book on the mammals of Paraguay, which met with great interest in scientific circles (1830).
 After that, he worked on a description of his journey to Paraguay intended for a larger group of readers.

-In the fall of 1831, he travelled to Italy.
-On February 15, 1832, in Naples, Rengger fell ill with pneumonia.
-After a partial recovery, he could travel back to his homeland.
-His condition worsened again and he died on October 9, 1832, in Aarau.
+In the fall of 1831, he travelled to Italy, where in Naples on February 15, 1832, Rengger fell ill with pneumonia.
+After a partial recovery, he was able to travel back to his homeland, but his condition soon worsened, and he died at the age of 37 on October 9, 1832, in Aarau.
 In 1835, his uncle Albrecht Rengger and his brother-in-law Ferdinand Wydler published the Journey to Paraguay.
-The book contains valuable fragments about land, people, and animals.
+The book contains valuable observations about land, people, and animals.